What is Neurofibromatosis type 2?

 - If there are family members who have clinical signs of neurofibromatosis type 2.

-If neurofibromatosis type 2 is suspected in a child or other family members, the doctor or genetic counselor will likely recommend genetic testing of the NF2 gene.
+If neurofibromatosis type 2 is suspected in a child or other family members, the health care provider or genetic counselor will likely recommend genetic testing of the NF2 gene.

 Diagnostic genetic testing

-If the doctor or genetic counselor suspects that a person has neurofibromatosis type 2, diagnostic testing may take place as follows:
+If the health care provider or genetic counselor suspects that a person has Neurofibromatosis type 2, diagnostic testing may take place as follows:

 - A blood sample is collected.